Fees and charges

 Except that fees apply for:

 - An internal review application if the applicant is not the person that the order is about, or

 - an application for transcript.

 Level 1 and level 2 fees

 The Government sets the amount of each fee.
 Applications under most legislation, and reviews for non-attendance, are level 1 fees.
-However, applications under some legislation, and internal review applications, attract higher fees that are different depending on whether the applicant is an individual or a ‘prescribed corporation’.
+However, applications for reviews relating to lobbyists, and internal review applications, attract higher fees that are different depending on whether the applicant is an individual or a ‘prescribed corporation’.
 These are referred to as level 2 fees.

 A prescribed corporation is a corporation that is not a small business (that has less than 20 full-time equivalent employees and is not subsidiary of a corporation that has 20 or more full-time employees) or a not-for-profit organisation.